Transformation and the Importance of Embodiment

 So all the ways were safe from shore to shore,

-• This echoes Guinevere’s earlier response to the tournament, but her and Lancelot’s thread is not resolved until the end:
+But in the heart of Arthur pain was lord.” - This echoes Guinevere’s earlier response to the tournament, but her and Lancelot’s thread is not resolved until the end:

 “…the Queen,